Rami-Sabbagh/MoDev/README.md

-# MoDev
+# MoveOrDevelop
-MoveOrDevelop, A set of tools for programmers to develop new mods for MoveOrDie.
-Including a documentation for the game engine !
+Welcome to MoveOrDevelop, A set of tool that makes MoveOrDie modding more easier, It also includes a documentation of the game engine.